andrewstring/operating-systems-3-final/Testing/README.txt

     to add an extra student when the hallway is full, the testCounter would not be incremented by 1, since that student will not enter the hallway and be operated on).

+Changing tests for 1:
+    In producer function, change the enterBarberShop calls, accessing different indices of the people array to add different people.
+You can also add/change the thread sleep times to wait between adding people

+Changing tests for 2:
+    In struct SharedMemory, change the value of numOfRounds

+Changing tests for 3:
+    In producer function, change the enterHallway calls, accessing different indices of the people array to add different people.
+You can also add/change the thread sleep times to wait between adding people

+Changing tests for 4:
+    In the addPeople function, change the addReader/addWriter calls, accessing different indices of the students array.
+You can also add/change the thread sleep times to wait between adding people